-- Acquisition – This involves the sale of your business to a competitor or strategic buyer, who will either merge your company with another or grow it independently.
+This involves the sale of your business to a competitor or strategic buyer.
+They will either merge your company with another or grow it independently.

-- Liquidation – This is when a business sells everything to pay off its creditors then divides whatever remains (if anything) among its stakeholders.
-It’s a “last resort” approach typically employed by owners who didn’t have a business exit strategy and find themselves in a situation where they must quickly sell the company.
+This is when a business sells everything to pay off its creditors.
+It divides whatever remains (if anything) among its stakeholders.
+This “last resort” approach is typically employed by owners without a business exit strategy who must sell quickly.

-Keep in mind that there may be other components to consider too, such as:
+Keep in mind that there may be additional things to consider, such as:

 - Minimizing the individual and corporate tax burden of the exchange.
-This may involve choosing to sell stocks vs. assets, setting up tax-free exchanges, or deciding between a C-Corp, S-Corp, or LLC/Partnership.
+This may involve choosing to sell stocks vs. assets.
+Or, it could involve setting up tax-free exchanges or deciding between a C-Corp, S-Corp, or LLC/Partnership.

 - The future of your management team after the sale.

 - The legacy you leave behind (company values, culture, succession).

 Regardless of the exit strategy you choose, it’s crucial to consider the story your company will present to potential buyers (or stockholders).
 And you may find it helpful to seek the advice of an independent expert, such as a fractional CFO, who can help you prepare for the eventual sale.

 Buyers, as mentioned before, want to buy ramp.
 Companies with operational issues, declining sales, or that are perceived to have peaked receive offers in the range of 4X EBITDA (earnings before interest, taxes, depreciation, and amortization).
 On the other hand, a business with little-to-no-issues, strong growth opportunities, and high-quality management can command a premium of 7X EBITA – a difference of over 40%, which could equate to millions of dollars.